page contents

 **student.desmos.com can be used to get an online version of a scientific calculator under “Math Tools” – will go over in class

 Testing: Tests will be rigorous as well as relevant and will match the material taught in class.
 Students are encouraged to form study groups and to continuously work throughout the unit.
 Trying to cram before an exam will almost always yield poor results.
-Tests will be about every 5-10 school days, with smaller quizzes in between.
+Tests/quizzes will be about every 5-10 school days.

 Homework: Homework will be assigned on a daily basis.
 Homework is due the day after it was assigned, unless directed otherwise.
-Late homework will be not accepted unless the student has an excused absence.
+Late homework will not be accepted.
+If a student has an excused absence on the day the homework was assigned, he/she will be EXCUSED from the homework check, meaning they will not receive the 10 points for the homework check, nor will he/she receive a 0.
+In the gradebook it will go in as “E”.
 Homework will be randomly taken up ten times each nine weeks (10 points each time), totaling 100 points per nine weeks.

 Missed exams or assignments:Late work should be turned in on the day of the students return to school.
 Full credit will not be given for any late work, unless the student has an excused absence.

-If a student misses an exam due to an excused absence, he or she will be able to take a make-up exam within two days of return.
+If a student misses an exam due to an excused absence, he/she will be able to take a make-up exam within two days of return on YOUR OWN TIME (not during your class period)!!

 Grading: There will be several factors that contribute to a student’s grade in this course.
 Items that may be graded include (but are not limited to) the following: